-If you’re used to the laid-back lifestyle of the west coast, the faster pace of life on the east coast may come as a bit of a shock.
+If you’re used to the laid-back lifestyle of much of the West Coast, the faster pace of life on certain parts of the East Coast may come as a bit of a shock.

 There are many factors that you’ll need to take into account for the big move, which we’re going to be addressing for you today.

 Here are a few tips to help you make the transition.

 1. Decide Where You’re Moving on the East Coast

 The first thing to consider is where you’d like to live.
 Each part of the East Coast has its own unique culture and features that may or may not be a good fit for your lifestyle.

 On the other hand, if you’re looking for a more laid-back lifestyle, you might want to look into states like Maine or Vermont.

 Once you’ve decided on a state, the next step is to research different cities and towns within that state.
 Consider factors like job opportunities, cost of living, etc.

 Here’s a brief overview of each of the 14 states on the East Coast:

 There are many reasons to consider moving to Connecticut.
 Connecticut has a rich history, beautiful scenery, and a thriving economy.